cosmos/testnets/local/README.md

 ## Submit and vote on a software upgrade proposal

-You can submit a software upgrade proposal without specifiying a binary, but this only works for those nodes who are manually preparing the upgrade binary.
+You can submit a software upgrade proposal without specifying a binary, but this only works for those nodes who are manually preparing the upgrade binary.

 ```
 gaiad tx gov submit-proposal software-upgrade v14 \